Continuing Competence Program

 Competence is the combination of:

-These example reflections, submitted by regulated members as part of their CCP submission, all detail how the regulated member’s knowledge, skills, attitudes and/or judgement were positively impacted by the continuing education activities they completed.
+The sample reflections all detail how the regulated member’s knowledge, skills, attitudes and/or judgement were positively impacted by the continuing education activities they completed.

 Note that in these reflections, the members provided specific information about knowledge gained or changes to practice (i.e., changes to their skills, attitudes, or judgement) that occurred, including examples of the following: